Learn more about NASCSA's purpose, mission and goals.

 (2) In case of death, disability or resignation of any of the members of the Executive Committee, other than the President, and Vice President as provided in Article VI (3&4), the remaining members of the Executive Committee may select a person to fill the vacancy for the unexpired term.

-(4) In accordance with Article XI, a two-thirds (2/3) vote of the states, commonwealths, districts, or territories present and voting shall be required to consider a resolution that is submitted to the Executive Committee less than 45 days prior to a meeting.
+(4) A two-thirds (2/3) vote of the states, commonwealths, districts, or territories present and voting shall be required to consider a resolution that is submitted to the Executive Committee less than 45 days prior to a meeting.

 (5) An affirmative vote by the majority of the states, commonwealths, districts, or territories present and voting shall be required for the passage of a resolution.

-(6) In the event that a quorum is not established in accordance with Article VIII, the Executive Committee may employ alternate methods for the sole purposes of conducting voting on a motion to change the bylaws or elect an officer or Executive Committee member.
+(6) In the event that a quorum is not established, the Executive Committee may employ alternate methods for the sole purposes of conducting voting on a motion to change the bylaws or elect an officer or Executive Committee member.
 An affirmative vote by the majority of regular members shall be required for election of officers and Executive Committee members and two thirds (2/3) affirmative vote of regular members shall be required for the passage of a change to the bylaws.

-Article XI, requiring a simple majority for passage.
+requiring a simple majority for passage.
+Additional information may be requested of the submitter

-(3) If a resolution is received by the Resolutions and Bylaws Committee less than 45 days prior to any business meeting of the Association at which it would be considered, it may be considered if two-thirds (2/3) of the regular members present and voting approve its consideration.
+(3) If a resolution and statement of purpose is received by the Resolutions and Bylaws Committee less than 60 days prior to any business meeting of the Association at which it would be considered, it may be considered if two-thirds (2/3) of the regular members present and voting approve its consideration.
 If approved for consideration, the resolution shall require an affirmative majority vote, in accordance with Article XI.

 (4) A resolution approved by the members at the meeting shall be sent to all members within 90 days following a vote at a business meeting of the Association and forwarded to the Executive Committee for implementation as required.